-Why are there no members of the world famous Jenkins Orphanage Band in the South Carolina Entertainment and Music Hall of Fame?
+Why are there no members of the world famous Jenkins Orphanage Band in the South Carolina Entertainment and Music Hall of Fame, or the Lowcountry Music Hall Of Fame?
 The Hall has such luminaries as Andie McDowell (we still watch “Groundhog Day” despite her being in it), Leeza Gibbons (celebrity-news reader) and Vanna White (the only professional letter-turner in the Hall of Fame.)
 The Hall also counts as members Rob Crosby, Bill Trader and Buddy Brock.
 (Yeah, I know, you’ll probably have to Google them to find out who they are too.)

 I am not saying that any of these people don’t deserve to be in the Hall – they probably do.
 But not to the exclusion of more deserving artists.
 I would like to nominate several artists currently not in the Hall who influenced and enriched American culture in more deserving ways than interviewing celebrities on “Entertainment Tonight” or being eye candy for a game show.